RandyNorthrup/Clone-Website-to-Docker-Tool/README.md

 If `--checksums` is enabled, SHA256 hashes are embedded in `clone_manifest.json` under a `checksums` object mapping relative paths to their digest.
 This is useful for integrity verification, diffing between runs, or external audit pipelines.
 The checksum phase runs after cloning (and prerender if enabled) and reports progress in the GUI console (or periodic updates headless).
 To re-verify later you can script a simple walker comparing stored digests to freshly computed ones.
 If extra extensions were provided via `--checksum-ext`, they appear in the manifest under `checksum_extra_extensions`.
+If verification is requested (`--verify-after` / GUI "Verify after clone"), the tool invokes an internal verifier that recomputes and compares digests, appending a summary (status + counts) to both the manifest and project README.
+Fast mode (default) ignores missing files; deep mode flags them.
 ```

 ## Dynamic Rendering (Prerender) Details